 Breast reduction is not a simple operation, but it's normally safe when performed by a qualified plastic surgeon.
 Nevertheless, as with any surgery, there is always a possibility of complications, including bleeding, infection, or reaction to the anesthesia.
 Some patients develop small sores around their nipples after surgery; these can be treated with antibiotic creams.
 You can reduce your risks by closely following your physician's advice both before and after surgery.

-The procedure does leave noticeable, permanent scars, although they'll be covered by your bra or bathing suit.
+The procedure may leave scarring, although they'll be covered by your bra or bathing suit.
 (Poor healing and wider scars are more common in smokers.)
 The procedure can also leave you with slightly mismatched breasts or unevenly positioned nipples.
 Future breast-feeding may not be possible, since the surgery removes many of the milk ducts leading to the nipples.

 In your initial consultation, it's important to discuss your expectations frankly with your surgeon, and to listen to his or her opinion.
 Every patient and every physician has a different view of what is a desirable size and shape for breasts.